trailblazer/cells/README.md

 ![](https://raw.githubusercontent.com/apotonick/trailblazer/master/doc/trb.jpg)
 </a>

 Cells is part of the [Trailblazer project](https://github.com/apotonick/trailblazer).
 Please [buy my book](https://leanpub.com/trailblazer) to support the development and to learn all the cool stuff about Cells.
-The book discusses everything from modeling your UI with Cells, testing, caching and advanced techniques like view inheritance and builders.
+The book discusses the following.

+* Basic view models, replacing helpers, and how to structure your view into cell components (chapter 3).
+* Advanced Cells API (chapter 3 and 6).
+* Testing Cells (chapter 3 and 6).
+* Cells Pagination with AJAX (chapter 6).
+* View Caching and Expiring (chapter 7).

+More chapters are coming.
+We strongly advise you to buy the book if you're using Cells.
+This is not to make money but because it talks about object- and view design and covers all aspects of the API.
+Also, it motivates us to move on.

 ## No ActionView